 Ultimately, the DAR is more than just a plan-it is a call to action.
-It sets a clear path forward for transforming Ethiopia's agricultural sector through digital innovation.
+It sets a clear path forward for agricultural transforming Ethiopia's sector through digital innovation.
 The successful implementation of this roadmap will require continued commitment, strategic investment, and adaptive management.
-By working together, government bodies, private sector development agencies, partners, and communities can achieve the vision of a digitally empowered agricultural sector, ensuring improved livelihoods for farmers and pastoralists across Ethiopia.
+By working together, government bodies, private sector partners, development agencies, and local communities can achieve the vision of a digitally empowered agricultural sector, ensuring improved livelihoods for farmers and pastoralists across Ethiopia.
 This collective effort will make Ethiopian agriculture more productive, resilient, and ready to face future challenges, paving the way for a prosperous and sustainable future.